-- It is a single business or a collection of related businesses which offer scope for independent planning from other SBUs. - It has its own set of competitors. - It has a manager who has responsibility for strategic planning and profit performance.
+- It is a single business or a collection of related businesses which offer scope for independent planning and which might feasibly standalone from the rest of the organization. - It has its own set of competitors. - It has a manager who has responsibility for strategic planning and profit performance and who has control of profit-influencing factors.